mavenwave/chicago-taxi/README.md

 ```
 **AI Platform.ipynb**
 <br>
-All of the gcloud commands necessary to tune, train, and host the neural network on AI Platform.
+All of the commands necessary to tune, train, and host the neural network on AI Platform.

 **hptuning_config.yaml**
 <br>